 - Muscle weakness

-- Noticeable increase in the number of times you need to urinate during the day and at night
+- Having to urinate more during the day and at night

 - Difficulty walking up and down stairs